 - Participation in class discussions, counting for 25% of the final mark

-- An end-of-term essay/project, counting for 75% of the final mark
+- An end-of-term essay (2000 words; at least 5 academic secondary sources), counting for 75% of the final mark